What Is A Travel Trailer? Camping Trailers Explained

-Lightweight, small campers should be towed by almost any SUV, though a car might not suffice as a tow vehicle unless the RV is incredibly small and light.
+Lightweight, small campers could be towed by almost any SUV, and a car might not suffice as a tow vehicle unless the RV is incredibly small and light.

-With longer trailers you have a pretty long combination of tow vehicle and RV going down the road.
+With longer floorplans, the combination of the tow vehicle and RV going down the road can be 60+ feet.
 This makes some people uncomfortable, and rightly so.

 How Much Does a Travel Trailer Cost?

-Travel trailer retail prices for new rigs are all over the map.
-Cheap units are available for around $15,000 to ultra-luxury camping trailers with an MSRP in the mid-$100,000's.
+Retail prices for new RV trailers are all over the map, and cheap units are available for around $15,000 to ultra-luxury vacation trailers with an MSRP in the mid-$100,000's.

 The quality of these interior furnishings varies wildly, as does construction quality.

-If you purchase a low-end $15,000 travel trailer, expect to get what you pay for.
+If you purchase a low-end $15,000 trailer camper, expect to get what you pay for.
 Equipment levels will be minimal and cheap, as will the overall design.

 Pull-behind campers are the most diverse class of RVs with multiple lengths, floor plans, models, and styles available to please just about anyone's RVing needs.

-As the most popular (and diverse) type of RV, camper trailers are a great way for people to enter the world of RVing.
+As the most popular (and diverse) of the different RV categories, camp trailers are an excellent way for people to enter the world of RVing.

-If you are looking for a rig to take your family out on a weekend adventure, or you want something that you can live in full-time, consider a travel trailer.
-These pull-behind travel trailers offer such a wide variety of options that you will find a rig for you.
+Consider a towable trailer if you are looking for something to take your family out on a weekend adventure or you want an RV to live in year round..
+These pull RVs offer such a wide variety of options that you will find one that is right for you.

-While all RVs are a compromise in one way or another, camping trailers are a great choice for the solo person, couple, or family to experience nature at their favorite campground.
+While all RVs are a compromise in one way or another, RV trailers are the right choice for the solo person, couple, or family to experience nature at their favorite campground.